ntop/ntopng/CONTRIBUTING.md

 cd ntopng/tests
 ./run.sh
 ```
 Please check that all the tests complete successfully before moving
 to the next step, sending the Pull Request.

+Note: in case of failures, the output of the tests is stored in the
+*ntopng/tests/rest/conflicts/* folder, in order to be able to compare
+it with the expected output in the *ntopng/tests/rest/result* folder.
+In case of test failures due to errors or warnings in the ntopng trace,
+the full ntopng log is storage in the *ntopng/tests/rest/logs/* folder.

 Create a PR
 ===========